 Why re-invent the wheel for each project?
 Maximize your efficiency and simplify your next SDI design with a bidirectional I/O.

-TI will be exhibiting at the National Association of Broadcasters (NAB) Show in Las Vegas April 24-27.
-To learn more about TI’s SDI portfolio and talk to experts developing groundbreaking new interface products, stop by booth N3527 at the NAB Show and get an edge in your 4K transition.
-Or log in to post a comment below or talk with other engineers in the TI E2E™ Community High Speed Interface forum.
+To learn more about new interface products and get an edge in your 4K transition, visit TI’s SDI portfolio or log in to post a comment below or talk with other engineers in the TI E2E™ Community High Speed Interface forum.